aeon-toolkit/aeon/docs/getting_started.md

 the very latest algorithms for time series machine learning, in addition to a range of classical techniques for the following learning tasks:

-- {term}`classification`, where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases.
+- [classification](#classification), where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases [more details](./classification.ipynb).
-- {term}`regression`, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases.
+- {term}`regression`, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases [more details](./regression.ipynb).
-- {term}`clustering`, where a collection of time series without any labels are used to train a model to label cases.
+- {term}`clustering`, where a collection of time series without any labels are used to train a model to label cases [more details](./clustering.ipynb).
-- {term}`similarity search` where the goal is to evaluate the similarity between a time series against a collection of other time series.
+- {term}`similarity search` where the goal is to evaluate the similarity between a time series against a collection of other time series [more details](./similarity_search.ipynb).
-- {term}`anomaly detection` where the goal is to find values or areas of a single time series that are not representative of the whole series.
+- [anomaly detection](#Anomaly Detection) where the goal is to find values or areas of a single time series that are not representative of the whole series.
+More details to follow.
-- {term}`segmentation` where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series.
+- {term}`segmentation` where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series [more details](./segmentation.ipynb).
 - {term}`forecasting` where the goal is to predict future values for a time series (coming soon!).